uplink-systems/Terraform-Modules/modules/azuredevops/README.md

 - [ ] Create and manage a project repository reserved names policy
 - [ ] \(Optional) Apply input variable validation rules if necessary to match available resource values
 - [ ] \(Optional) Apply input variable validation rules if necessary to match the business standards
+- [ ] Create and manage modules outputs
 - [ ] Document module with README.md
 - [ ] \(Optional) Review code regularly for possible improvements and updates